-We looked at what cheating is or may not be to some couples, whether you should forgive a cheater, and if you decide to, what are some of the ways you can work through it.
+We looked at what cheating is or may not be to some couples, and whether you should forgive a cheater.
+Then, if you decide to forgive them, what are some of the ways you can work through it.
 We also consulted some experts to get their opinion too.

 Ultimately we answered the question of should you stay married after infidelity.

 Have you been a cheater or been cheated on?

-If your marriage is struggling to get past this challenging time, then check out this quick video on how to Mend Your Marriage (click to watch on their site) that will help get yours back on track.
+If your marriage is struggling to get past this challenging time, then check out this quick video on how to Save Your Marriage Forever (click to watch the video on their site) and get back to feeling normal again!